-Official notifications of selection will be made through Entrant Status Check, available May 8, 2021, through September 30, 2022, on the E-DV website dvprogram.state.gov.
-The Department of State <a href="does not selectee notifications or letters by regular postal mail or by email.
+Official notifications of selection will be made through Entrant Status Check, available May 8, 2022, through September 30, 2023, on the E-DV website, dvprogram.state.gov.
+The Department of State does not send selectee notifications or letters by regular postal mail or by email.
 Any email notification or mailed letter stating that you have been selected to receive a DV that does not come from the Department of State is not legitimate.
 Any email communication you receive from the Department of State will direct you to review Entrant Status Check for new information about your application.
-The Department of State will never ask you to send money by mail or by services such as Western Union.
+The Department of State will never ask you to send money by mail or by services such as Western Union, unless you are adjusting status.
+See this site for more information on adjusting status.

 All entries received from each region are individually numbered; at the end of the entry period, a computer will randomly select entries from among all the entries received for each geographic region.
 Within each region, the first entry randomly selected will be the first case registered; the second entry selected will be the second case registered, etc. All entries received within each region during the entry period will have an equal chance of being selected.
-When an entry has been selected, the entrant will receive notification of his or her selection through the Entrant Status Check available starting May 8, 2021, on the E-DV website dvprogram.state.gov.
-If you are selected and you respond to the instructions provided online via Entrant Status Check, the Department of State's Kentucky Consular Center (KCC) will process the case until those selected are instructed to appear for visa interviews at a U.S. embassy or consulate or until those in the United States who are applying to adjust status apply with USCIS in the United States.
+When an entry has been selected, the entrant will receive notification of his or her selection through the Entrant Status Check available starting May 8, 2022, on the E-DV website, dvprogram.state.gov.
+For individuals who are selected and who respond to the instructions provided online via Entrant Status Check, the Department of State's Kentucky Consular Center (KCC) will process the case until those selected are instructed to appear for visa interviews at a U.S. embassy or consulate or until those in the United States who are applying to adjust status apply with USCIS in the United States.